-ECON 1108 Socio-Economic Institutions and Theory (2 units)
+ECON 1108 Socio-Economic Institutions and Theory

 The course will draw upon the disciplines of sociology and cultural anthropology to discuss the history of socio-economic institutions and the theories, which attempt to explain their evolution and functioning, starting with the Industrial Revolution.
-The course will discuss the changing nature of work, of technology, of organisations and of social structures in Indo-European and other cultures from a variety of perspective, e.g., views of social organisations as inherently conflictual/dominance mechanisms versus views as inherently collaborative or mixed forms.
+The course will discuss the changing nature of work, of technology, of organisations and of social structures in Indo-European and other cultures from a variety of perspectives, e.g., views of social organisations as inherently conflictual/dominance mechanisms versus views as inherently collaborative or mixed forms.
 Coverage will include a historical perspective on the European Community, the motivation, beliefs and interest of its founders and the extent of consistency and change in their original vision.

-Finite Mathematics:
+Mathematics:

-Description matrices, systems of linear equations, determinants, inverse matrices, application of matrix theory, Markov chains.
+Finite Mathematics, Financial Mathematics, Matrices, Systems of linear equations, Determinants, Inverse matrices, Application of matrix theory.